wallberg-umd/dcfug2016-09/index.md

 <b>Evaluation process</b>
 - explore publications and peer institution experiences
 - begin with prototype systems for internal evaluation
-- move to beta systems for end user feedback
+- move to pilot and beta systems for end user feedback
 - ensure data collection and review process in place from the start

 --